ishehadeh/howlite/writing/report/main.typ

 === Bitwise Operations

+/* TODO: we should really start using range notation in math expressions */

 Howlite times to do not explicitly define their size (in practice, all scalars are encoded as register-sized twos complement integers).
 This makes operations like bitwise not (set complement) difficult to define.

 #figure(caption: [Example: Working with Masks])[